 Back on the university campus, Bergquist encouraged labor scholarship with the establishment of research grants for graduate students and faculty, and oversaw the Bridges Center’s second major conference, “Workers in the Global Economy: Organizing for a New Century,” held in May 1995.
 Two paper series were established, the “Occasional Paper Series” and “Comparative Labor History Series,” to publish and circulate scholarly papers on a range of subjects by established labor scholars.

 Perhaps most importantly, Bergquist initiated “Introduction to Labor Studies,” a course taught with Sociology Professor Sharon Reitman, which sought to give undergraduates an engaging, approachable venue to learn more about labor.
 While other courses emphasized labor, they were almost exclusively upper-level courses available only to upperclassmen.
 The class became a major part of the Center’s engagement with undergraduate students, and the keystone course of a new Labor Studies Minor, also initiated by Bergquist.
-The class continues today under the direction of Margaret Levi, and the Labor Studies Minor has grown to encompass over fifty courses in a dozen different departments.
+The class continues today, and the Labor Studies Minor has grown to encompass over fifty courses in a dozen different departments.

 DAVID OLSON, 1992-1994